iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 Validates if the transactions inside the bundle builder are all consistent, and if they form a valid bundle.

-**NOTE:** This shares logic with `SealedOutgoingBundleBuilder::validate`, so one might be implementable in terms of the other.
+**NOTE:** This shares logic with `SealedBundleBuilder::validate`, so one might be implementable in terms of the other.

 ```rust